W9KSB/Pi-Sat/README.md

 The Raspberry Pi owns the backend, device control, and tracking logic.
 The browser is the operator console.

+I had a few use cases for myself that existing software was not doing for me, so I decided to make this for my own use and share it freely.
+I have zero plans to monitize any of this.
+If you want to try it, feel free to do so.
+Report issues, make suggestions for features, and submit code improvements as well if you'd like!

 <p align="center">
   <img alt="Dashboard" src="https://www.w9ksb.com/wp-content/uploads/2026/06/Dashboard.jpg">
 </p>